joomla/rfc/proposed/simplify-admin-meta.md

 This specification aims to provide a clear backend:
 A *view* that depends on the needs of the user.

-By default, a simple, clear backend is offered with few but important options.
-If a user has more experience, he can switch to advanced mode.
-Then he will be offered all possible options.

 ### 3.2 Non-Goals

 This specification does not seek to make it possible, that a user can choose